javcsjc/Exploratory-Data-Analysis---CP1/README.md

 * Step #4 - The resulting variable type for "fulldatetime" was (chr).
 We need to change to "POSIXlt"
 * Step #5 - Rename columns of the dataset and change their order, so the new variable "fulldatetime" appears right after Date & Time.
 * Step #6 - Create plot(s)
-* Step #7 - Save the plot(s) to a PNG file with Width = 480 and Height = 480.
+* Step #7 - Save the plot(s) to a PNG file with width = 480 and height = 480.
 Making sure to close the PNG device.

 ## Variable names and order of new data set:
 * date: (chr) Date in format dd/mm/yyyy